Eoyie/algolabra/dokumentation/Weekly_report_3.md

 Especially with the expectiminimax I'm not sure I would've gotten anywhere alone with the pseudocode.
 Though even with the help of the video my algorithm is still broken and can't reach that high of a score.
 This I want to fix on my own next week rather than re-watching the video again.
 But for this I really feel I need to create some kind of different ui, because I find it very hard to follow the game on the command line.

+I did also start the testing document, but as all my test are very temporary right now and I need to fix other parts of the code first I couldn't really do much with it.

 ## How has the project progressed?
 - For the user the game works as it should
 - A version of expectiminimax is somewhat working (Not sure what's exactly wrong)